Convert SVG to EPI

 The EPI file extension stands for Encapsulated PostScript Interchange, a format developed by Adobe in the late 1980s.
 It facilitates the integration of vector graphics and text into documents for high-resolution printing.
 EPI files, a variant of EPS, are primarily used in graphic design and desktop publishing to ensure consistent and scalable image quality.
 This format employs Adobe's PostScript language to describe the appearance of a single page, making it ideal for embedding illustrations in various documents.

-Check the file preview quickly and use SVG to EPI tools if you need to change the conversion settings.
+Check the preview and configure SVG to EPI tools before proceeding.